Operational Stewardship & Data Governance

 The in-plant leader isn't responsible for whether the biology classroom has an unauthorized desktop printer, and they don't own the network security policy.
 What they do have — from running a print operation in the middle of a complex institution — is ground-level understanding of how print actually moves through the organization: where the friction is, which departments are producing sensitive documents on unmanaged equipment, and where the workflow is breaking down in ways that create exposure.

 That operational knowledge doesn't always travel upward.
-The in-plant manager who knows that the special ed department is running IEPs off a personal inkjet because the shared copier is in a different wing of the building – they may not have a direct line to the conversation IT is having with the CFO about print governance.
+The in-plant manager who knows that the special ed department is running IEPs off a personal inkjet because the shared copier is in a different wing — they may not have a direct line to the conversation IT is having with the CFO about print governance.

 SumnerOne engagements often start with that conversation — or with the in-plant manager making the call that gets it started.